Hello and welcome to my website!

 November 16, 2013.
-A scholarly paper titled “Strategies for bridging cross-cultural barriers for international students’ success in American asynchronous online degree programs” and written in collaboration with my esteemed CDL colleagues Anant Deshpande and Bidhan Chandra has been published by the South African Journal of Higher Education (volume 27/6).
+A research paper titled “Strategies for bridging cross-cultural barriers for international students’ success in American asynchronous online degree programs” and written in collaboration with my esteemed colleagues Anant Deshpande and Bidhan Chandra has been published by the South African Journal of Higher Education (volume 27/6, pp. 1477-1488).

 February 27, 2013.
-I have received a SUNY GLOBAL COIL Center Nodal Network Award (more information later).
+I have received a SUNY GLOBAL COIL Center Nodal Network Award.

 November 28, 2012.
 I presented two short papers at the annual IADIS (International Association for Development of the Information Society) conference in Perth, Western Australia.
 One short paper called “From TAFE to American University: A Futuristic Exercise in Educational Planning” describes an interesting idea about international collaboration.
 Another paper written with Irina Chukhlomina and Marina Thomas describes a series of collaborative projects in Australia.

-February 23, 2012.
-I have presented a paper, written jointly with Irina Chukhlomina, at the “Innovation in Global Business and Management Education in Emerging and Developing Markets: Pedagogical and Organizational Challenges and Opportunities” Symposium that was held by Georgia Institute of Technology CIBER and Rollins College, Atlanta, February 11-12, 2012.
+February 11-12, 2012.
+I have presented a paper, written jointly with Irina Chukhlomina, at the “Innovation in Global Business and Management Education in Emerging and Developing Markets: Pedagogical and Organizational Challenges and Opportunities” Symposium that was held by Georgia Institute of Technology CIBER and Rollins College, Atlanta.

 July 21, 2011.
 My bilingual study book is now available on Amazon.
-Link.
-This book is written to accompany a bridging bilingual online course currently offered by SUNY Empire State College under the title “EDU-232182 International eLearning Skills: Educational Planning workshop for Russian students“.
+Link. (the book is currently out of print – please disregard the ridiculous price on the Amazon website.
+This is not me, and I cannot figure out to get rid of it.
+You can get the book free from me – V.C).
+This book is to accompany a bridging, bilingual, online course currently offered by SUNY Empire State College under the title “EDU-232182 International eLearning Skills: Educational Planning Workshop”.

 October 19, 2010.
 My case study titled “Delivering a SUNY Degree in Siberia: What Works and What Doesn’t from a Host Institution Perspective” has been published by The Observatory on Borderless Higher Education, a UK-based strategic organization that conducts high level research and disseminates emerging trends, best practices, policy frameworks, and assessment and quality assurance information relevant to cross-border higher education program delivery across the globe.
 Link.

 June, 2010.
-All about Mentoring, an Empire State College publication, has published my article covering some of my earlier experiences in Russia.
+All about Mentoring, an Empire State College journal, has published my article covering some of my educational experiences in Russia.
 Full text.